Kirkenstocks/pokedex/README.md

 ### Description:
 This is a simple Pokédex application that allows the user to find details on the first 151 Pokémon.
 It was written with Javascript, HTML, and CSS, and loads data from an external API.

+### Dependencies:
+This app is dependent on jQuery v3.3.1 and Bootstrap v4.3.1.

 ### How to Use:
 If you wish to download the project in order to run the application, simply download this repository and open "index.html" in your browser.
 Otherwise, you can start the app via this URL: *insert URL once posted to GH Pages*